tonycarnal/videogenerator/README.md

 -   **Video Generation**:
     -   Uses Google's Veo model to generate a video from an input image.
     -   Handles the long-running generation task asynchronously, providing real-time status updates on the UI.
-    -   Generates a 16:9 video and a version cropped back to the original image's aspect ratio.
+    -   Crops the generated video to match the original image's aspect ratio while preserving the maximum resolution.
--   **Local Development**:
+-   **Local Development & Video Serving**:
-    -   Saves all generated images and videos to a local `results/` directory when not running on Cloud Run.
+    -   When running locally, all generated images and videos are saved to a `results/` directory.
+    -   The Flask server acts as a proxy to securely serve these local video files to the browser, avoiding the need for public buckets.
-    -   Features a structured logging system (`structlog`) with configurable log levels and file output via a `.env` file.
+-   **Structured Logging**: Features a structured logging system (`structlog`) with configurable log levels and file output via a `.env` file.
 -   **Deployment**:
     -   Containerized with Docker for easy deployment.
     -   Includes a Cloud Build pipeline for automated deployment to Google Cloud Run.
--   **Testing**: Includes unit tests and a debug script (`debug_video_generator.py`) for direct testing of the Veo API integration.
+-   **Testing**: Includes unit tests and a conditional integration test for the full Veo API pipeline.

 ## Getting Started